galderz/fibula/README.md

 and all of its dependencies,
 into a `benchmarks.jar` uber-jar.

+`fibula-runner` module is the Quarkus application that actually runs the benchmark code.
+It is a command line application that uses an HTTP REST client to communicate with the bootstrap process.

+`fibula-results` is a module that contains classes that are common to the bootstrap and runner modules.
+The module name does not clearly represent what it contains and the name is legacy from early prototypes.
+A lot of classes in there should also go away, but they remain until more functionality has been implemented, and a clearer idea on what is really common.
+There is no desire to simply refactor this module to `fibula-common`, because such modules can often become kitchen sinks.
+Once a clearer idea emerges on what is common, the module will be renamed accordingly.

+The bootstrap module interacts with the runner module via its command line API.
+The runner module interacts with the boostrap module via the HTTP REST endpoint.
+JMH serializable types are used in these interactions as much as possible, e.g. `BenchmarkParams`, `ThroughputResult`...etc.
+Their binary payloads are exchanged as base 64 encoded text.

+`fibula-it` is the integration testsuite containing tests homegrown tests, and tests that run against JMH benchmarks defined in JMH's `jmh-core-it` module.

+`fibula-samples` is a module containing JMH benchmark samples created to demonstrate some of the JMH features Fibula currently supports.
+On top of that,
+this module depends on JMH's `jmh-samples` module, so it can be used to run any of JMH's own samples with Fibula.
+The module contains an integration testsuite that tried to verify JMH and Fibula performance was within certain %, but testing has showed that this is not easy to quantify, and it would be expensive to try to do it in a clean environment.
+This module will be refactored very soon to leave it only with the ability to run benchmarks in JMH's module `jmh-samples`.
+The integration testsuite part has been superseded by the `fibula-it` module.

+### Entrypoint Duality

+Building and running a JMH benchmark with Fibula is powered by two Quarkus applications, which means there are 2 different application entry points: the entry point for the JVM-mode `fibula-bootstrap` (aka bootstrap) process, and the entry point for the `fibula-runner` (aka runner), which can be run in either native or JVM mode.
+Benchmarks written by end users of Fibula users need to rely on both Quarkus applications simultaneously:

+* On one hand, they need to depend on the runner process because bytecode needs to generated based on the JMH benchmarks(s) in the end-user project.
+This bytecode then needs to be fed to the Quarkus build that creates the package that contains the runner plus the bytecode, and builds it as either a native or JVM application.
+* On the other hand, they need the bootstrap process (indirectly via the `fibula-benchmarks` process), to be able to kickstart the benchmark coordination process, and this will fire of either the native or JVM pre-built runner application.

+To signal the 2 application entrypoints, and allow selection of entrypoint depending on the use case, Fibula relies on Quarkus' `@QuarkusMain` annotation and customizes its name based on the use case (`bootstrap` or `runner`).
+Selecting the use case to run happens this way:

+* End user applications have a compile time dependency on `fibula-runner`, which defines the main class as the `runner`.
+* End use applications enable the `maven-dependency-plugin` to depend on the bootstrap, indirectly via the `fibula-benchmarks` process.
+This causes the `fibula-benchmarks` uber jar to be copied to the `target` folder.
+The bootstrap module defines the main class as `bootstrap`.
+Although the bootstrap process is executed as is, without any additional bytecode in it, it reads the metadata generated when the Quarkus build run on the end-user JMH benchmark project.
+  * There are no flags in Fibula to decide whether ro run a native or JVM runner application.
+    Instead, the bootstrap makes the decision based on whether the native or JVM runner applications have been previously built.
+    If it finds both the native and JVM runner applications, it will run the JVM application.

 ## Makefile Guide

+The project contains a Makefile designed to speed up typical development tasks.
+Here's a short guide on how to use it:

 Run individual benchmarks in JVM mode:
 ```shell script